 Retirees will like living here because it has beautiful natural surroundings and friendly people.
+People move here from all over the country, especially the midwest.
 For small town lovers who are interested in music and the arts, this place is tops.
 The average age in Brevard is fairly high, about 44.
 Use this link for a page that explains the various types of retirement communities

 Local economy is driven by